Field Sales 2026: 10 Actionable Tips

 Use in‑app messaging for key updates.
 Capture photos when site context matters.
 Get digital signatures when commitments are made.
 Store all of it in one place that sales, service, and management can access.

-- Send status updates automatically: Arrival, completion, delay, and reschedule messages should not depend on rep memory.
+- Send status updates automatically: Arrival, completion, delay, and reschedule messages should not depend on memory.

-- Capture signatures at the point of agreement: Do not leave commitment details floating in email threads.
+- Capture signatures at the point of agreement: Don’t leave commitment details floating in email threads.

 - Archive every interaction: If a problem surfaces later, you need records.

 The best field teams make transparency part of the sale itself.
 A clean digital trail signals professionalism.
-Customers read that as lower risk.
-Lower perceived risk makes it easier to move the deal forward.
+Customers read that as lower risk, which makes it easier to move the deal forward.

 4. Identify and Prioritize High‑Value Opportunities in Your Territory